nosas/blog/toonvision/classification/article.md

 #### Multiclass multilabel classification

+Lastly, multiclass multilabel classification is the type of classification problem where the model is trying to predict which *classes* an input example belongs to.
+For instance, a multiclass multilabel animal classifier can predict not only that an image belongs to the class of dogs, cats, rabbits, etc. but also the specific breed of dog, cat, rabbit, etc.
+Alternatively, a vehicle classifier can predict not only that an image belongs to the class of cars, trucks, motorcycle, etc. but also the specific make and model of car, truck, motorcycle, etc.

+Other practical applications of multiclass multilabel classification include labeling which classes are present in an image.
+An image of a park, for example, could be labeled as containing a tree, a bench, a flower, a pond, etc.

-We could beef up the multiclass classification to a multilabel multiclass classification: Cog state/level/hp/name/suit.
+We could beef up the Cog suit classifier to a multilabel multiclass classification: Cog state/level/hp/name/suit.
-But this adds unneeded complexity.
+But this adds unneeded complexity to the model and should be an article of its own.
-Let's keep it simple.
 In the future, I will surely add the classification of the Cog's state: battle, patrolling, spawning, de-spawning, etc.
+Let's keep it simple for now.

 ---
 ## ToonTown